userapp-io/userapp-php/README.md

 ## Special cases

-Even though this client works as a proxy and there are no hard-coded API definitions built into it.
-There are still a few tweaks that are API specific.
+Even though this client works as a proxy and there are no hard-coded API definitions built into it, there are still a few tweaks that are API specific.

 #### Calling API `user.login` will automatically set the client token